 The solution to your child’s negative behavior is within reach.
 To schedule a sleep study or airway evaluation for your child, contact our office in Pittsford at (585) 248-2575.

-Pittsford Dental Excellence Center provides comprehensive oral health care to individuals in the area of Fairport, Pittsford, and the greater Rochester NY area.
+Pittsford Smiles Dental provides comprehensive oral health care to individuals in the area of Fairport, Pittsford, and the greater Rochester NY area.